Funded by Senate Bill 1407

 Will the project hire local contractors and use local suppliers?

-The AOC will contract with a construction manager to manage construction of the project, including local outreach to ensure qualified local subcontractors and suppliers have the opportunity to bid on construction work.
+Judicial Council staff will contract with a construction manager to manage construction of the project, including local outreach to ensure qualified local subcontractors and suppliers have the opportunity to bid on construction work.

 Will the new courthouse be energy-efficient and sustainably designed?